 5 Reasons Grandparents Can File for Custody of Grandchild

-In some cases, a grandparent may be the most suitable and loving caregiver for their grandchild due to reasons such as age, financial stability, or family history.
-In this case, the Court may look favorably on an application from the grandparent for custody of the child.
+In some cases, a grandparent may be the most appropriate and loving caregiver for their grandchild due to reasons such as age, financial stability, or family history.
+In this case, the Court may look favourably on an application from the grandparent for custody of the child.

 Also, if the grandparent is already providing care and support to their grandchild, that could also be considered a reason for them to seek legal custody.